dennismutia/FinancialData/README.md

 4. Run `python etl.py` to execute the etl.py file which calls the modules in the stocks folder to execute an etl process

 ## Suggested future improvements
-- Configure project to use *Apache Airflow*.
+- Refactor project to use *Apache Airflow*.
 Currently using windows machine and configuring airflow is a chore but can be done using windows subsystem for linux.
 - Consider using *S3* to store the raw html files for scale, and *a Redshift cluster* for dimension modelling.